APITube Help Center

 • 402 — ER0176 ("You have no points on your account.") and ER0177 ("Monthly pay-as-you-go spending limit reached.").
 Top up or wait for your plan credits to renew.

-• 403 — ER0601 (your IP is not on the key’s allow-list), ER0602 (the request domain is not allowed), ER0603 (the key’s scopes do not include this endpoint).
+• 403 — ER0601 (your IP is not on the key’s allow-list), ER0602 (the request domain is not allowed), ER0603 (the key’s scopes do not include this endpoint), ER0706 (the plan does not include the feature you called — Fact Check on Free, or the prompt parameter on Free and Starter).

 • 429 — ER0203 (rate limit exceeded — 50 requests/minute on paid plans, 10 on the free plan, 15 on test keys, 10 on fact-check) and ER0204 (a temporary ban after repeated violations).
 See how to fix rate-limit (429) errors.